Resonant thermal Hall effect of phonons coupled to dynamical defects: Connections to observations

+In a recent experiment on metallic spin ice $\rm{Pr}_2\rm{Ir}_2\rm{O}_7$ \cite{Machida2022}, a giant thermal Hall effect has also been attributed to phonons with a similar Hall angle.
+In this material, the low-energy non-Kramers doublet is a pseudo-spin 1/2 derived from crystal electric field, which could also yield coupling to phonons without time-reversal symmetry breaking.
+There, the phonon-pseudo spin coupling not only suppresses longitudinal heat conduction but also contributes a thermal Hall effect.
+Our model B is expected to apply when $B\parallel [001]$, where paramagnetic pseudo spin-phonon scattering is present.
+The difference from cuprates is that the phonon decay rate $\Gamma_{\rm ph}$ is now dominated by phonon-pseudo spin scattering.
+Application of our theory to $\rm{Pr}_2\rm{Ir}_2\rm{O}_7$ will be discussed in a subsequent paper.

-We thank G.~Grissonnanche, S.~Kivelson, L.~Spodyneiko, and L.~Taillefer for valuable discussions.
-This research was supported by U.S. National Science Foundation grant No. DMR-2002850 by the Simons Collaboration on Ultra-Quantum Matter which is a grant from the Simons Foundation (651440, S.S.).
+\acknow{We thank G.~Grissonnanche, S.~Kivelson, Jing-Yuan Chen, L.~Spodyneiko, and L.~Taillefer for valuable discussions.
+This research was supported by National Science Foundation grant No. DMR-2002850, by the Simons Collaboration on Ultra-Quantum Matter which is a grant from the Simons Foundation (651440, S.S.).
 D.G.J acknowledges support from the Leopoldina fellowship by the German National Academy of Sciences through grant no. LPDS 2020-01.
+H.G. was supported in part by the Heising-Simons Foundation, the Simons Foundation, and National Science Foundation Grant No. NSF PHY-1748958.}